yorgoon/Extended-Kalman-Filter-for-Aerial-Manipulation/README.md

 # Dynamic Modeling and State Estimation for Aerial Manipulation
-This is a final project from the course EN530.603.F2018 Applied Optimal Control, The Johns Hopkins University.
+This is a final project from the course EN530.603.F2018 Applied Optimal Control at Johns Hopkins University.
 For more information, please visit the course [website](https://asco.lcsr.jhu.edu/en530-603-f2018-applied-optimal-control/).

 This repository contains MATLAB code that simulates Extended Kalman Filter (EKF) for a 2-DOF aerial manipulator attached to the UAV.

+**Main Contributors**: Soowon Kim, and Neil McCarter **Affiliation**: Johns Hopkins University

 ## How To
 Please run the main script sequentially in ``mainsim.m``